invider/collider.jam/README.md

 for game jamming, creative coding, rapid game prototyping, and beyond.
 It was crafted from the experience of multiple game jams we've participated in.

-Game prototyping is an art that mixes design, technology, and creativity bounded by time or other limitations.
+Game prototyping is an art that mixes design, technology, creativity, and hyper-focused productivity.
-And we believe it deserves a dedicated tool to address the specific needs of a rapidly evolving and changing prototype.
+And we believe it deserves a dedicated tool, capable to address the specific needs of a rapidly evolving prototype.

 Visit [collider.land](http://collider.land)
 and check out [online docs](http://collider.land/help/).

 Look at the sources from [examples](#examples) and [jam games](#jam-games-with-sources).

-_And pixelate reality!_
+_Follow the jamming way and pixelate reality!_